Compassion · Leadership · Education · Community

 The vital and important work of the National Council of Juvenile and Family Court Judges (NCJFCJ) began in 1937 when a group of judges came together looking to improve the effectiveness of the nation’s juvenile courts.
 And over the past 86 years, the NCJFCJ has sought to address the myriad of issues in juvenile and family justice courts.

 One of the largest and oldest judicial membership organizations in the nation, the NCJFCJ serves an estimated 30,000 professionals in the juvenile and family justice system including judges, referees, commissioners, court masters and administrators, social and mental health workers, police, and probation officers.

-- Cutting-edge training
+- Cutting-edge educational programs

 - Wide-ranging technical assistance

-- Research to assist family courts
+- Nationally respected research to assist juvenile and family courts

 - Unique advanced degree programs for judges and other court professionals offered in conjunction with the University of Nevada, Reno and the National Judicial College

-A non-profit, 501(c)(3) corporation, the NCJFCJ relies on funding from federal and state grants, private foundations, and generous members and donors.
+A nonprofit, 501(c)(3) corporation, the NCJFCJ relies on funding from federal and state grants, private foundations, and generous members and donors.